mherrmann/fbs-tutorial/README.md

 You can follow this tutorial on Windows, Mac or Linux. **Only Python 3.5 or 3.6 will work.
 Other versions will likely give errors**.

-The only prerequisite is
-Python 3.5 or 3.6.
-Later Python versions are not yet officially supported.
-They probably will not work.

 ## Setup
 Create a virtual environment in the current directory: